 Theater Works designs many of its productions with classroom integration in mind – from performances timed specifically so classrooms can attend during the school day, to study guides that teachers can download and present to their classrooms before the show and follow-up materials for student discussions after the performance.

-Some productions offer teacher and student edition study guides that cover such subjects as: the history of the shows to Vocabulary lessons for words found throughout the performances (fill in the blank and crossword puzzles, to information on the theatrical process and questions from the text of the play.
+Some productions offer teacher and student edition study guides that cover such subjects as the history of the shows to Vocabulary lessons for words found throughout the performances (fill in the blank and crossword puzzles, to information on the theatrical process and questions from the text of the play.

 Both adults and youth learn best through participation and direct involvement.
-Using these materials teachers can help students gain appreciation for theatre not just as a form of art but also English, History, Science, Math and other topics imperative to their social well-being.
+Using these materials teachers can help students gain an appreciation for theatre not just as a form of art but also English, History, Science, Math and other topics imperative to their social well-being.

 These programs are developed so we can work together with educators to transform young people and communities through theatre arts.